 Additionally, each resident participates in at least one academic “enrichment” year, where they can explore and develop their unique interests.
 Whether it’s in the form of research, a fellowship, a graduate degree program, or device development, residents are given the freedom and support to pursue their passions.

-Current residents and medical students can view ongoing research projects here.
+Current neurosurgery residents and medical students from the Icahn School of Medicine at Mount Sinai can view ongoing research projects here.

 Our alumni are active contributors to the field, and hold teaching and leadership positions at hospitals and medical centers throughout the United States.

 There are many opportunities available for residents at Mount Sinai.
 We make it our priority to provide residents with the activities, benefits, and resources needed to succeed.